This page contains affiliate links, meaning we get a commission if you decide to make a purchase through our links, at no cost to you.

 Please note this is not the Alex Rodriguez rookie card Upper Deck special edition card.
 Some collectors get this card confused with the special edition.

-This card is slightly harder to get vs the Upper Deck card as there were only 3 for sale on eBay at the time of this write-up.
+This card is slightly harder to get than the Upper Deck card as there were only 3 for sale on eBay at the time of this write-up.

 The card is numbered #10 and shows ARod throwing the ball in a blue Seattle Mariners jersey.